Research

 Abstract In civil wars, why do some rebel groups adopt diversify portfolios of violence, while others specialize?
 This article proposes that rebels expand and contract repertoires in response to fluctuating external pressure.
 An analysis of 623 rebel groups across 30 civil wars reveals that diversification allows rebels to increase attack rates, appearing to stretch state resources and evade defensive measures.
 Leveraging a natural experiment from decapitation strikes in Pakistan, I find that adaptation to pressure better explains rebel dynamics than alternative theories, such as principal-agent problems.
 While diversification enhances survivability, it appears to undermine rebels' ability to achieve strategic objectives.

-The Sequencing of Territorial Control and Wartime Aid [co-author with Daniel Karell, Yale University] under review
+The Sequencing of Territorial Control and Wartime Aid [co-author with Daniel Karell, Yale University] Under Review

 Abstract How does development aid affect insurgent violence, and under what conditions can it contribute to stabilization?
 While existing studies emphasize the importance of service provision in population-centric counterinsurgency, they often overlook how the effectiveness of aid varies across time and territory.
 This study examines the conditional effects of development aid on violence during the US-led war in Afghanistan.
 We construct and analyze twelve years of newly generated, fine-grained monthly estimates of territorial control, paired with data on over 63,000 development projects implemented through Afghanistan’s National Solidarity Program (NSP)—a low-cost, community-driven aid initiative.
 We contend that the effectiveness of aid depends on its sequencing relative to state consolidation: aid delivered into contested territory provokes violence, while aid introduced after the establishment of control helps to reduce it.
 This pattern holds across multiple conflict phases, with aid most effective during lower-intensity periods and least effective during large-scale military operations.
 The results are consistent across alternative measures of aid and estimates of territorial control.
 Together, the findings offer new insight into the political logic of wartime aid and underscore the importance of aligning development interventions with both micro- and macro-level security dynamics.